olucurious/Awesome-ARKit/README.md

 * [CARROT Weather](https://itunes.apple.com/app/id961390574) - CARROT Weather is a crazy-powerful weather app that delivers hilariously twisted forecasts.
 * [Holo](https://itunes.apple.com/us/app/holo/id1194175772?mt=8) - Holo lets you add holograms of real people and animals into your world and take photos & videos to share with friends.
 * [HANI](https://itunes.apple.com/app/id1227361094) - HANI - video camera & editor with awesome AR Brush, 3D rainbow.
+* [Surreal](https://itunes.apple.com/app/id1286981298) - People can customize any surrounding environment into their wildest dreams: expressing themselves in a new mixed reality space, as well as sharing with family, friends and other social outlets.

 # Tutorials